Endogenous Resistance to Activation Steering in Language Models: Technical Appendices and Supplementary Material

 \Cref{fig:app-aligned-overlay} shows activation patterns aligned at the correction point (token 0, where self-correction phrases like ``Wait, that's not right'' begin).
 Data are binned into 50 intervals of approximately 6 tokens each; points show bin means with 95\% confidence intervals, and lines show spline fits through the binned data.

-Off-topic detector latents show elevated activation throughout the off-topic region (pink shading), consistent with their role in detecting task-irrelevant content.
+The self-correction-associated latents show elevated activation throughout the off-topic region (pink shading), consistent with their role in explicit self-correction.
 Activation begins declining as the model approaches the correction point and continues to decrease in the on-topic region, though it does not return to baseline levels (\Cref{fig:app-baseline-comparison}).

 Backtracking latents---identified through keyword search for terms like ``self-correct,'' ``apologize,'' and ``mistake''---show a distinct temporal pattern.
 These latents remain low during off-topic content, begin rising as the correction point approaches, and peak shortly after correction begins.
 This pattern is consistent with the model recognizing its error and generating corrective language.